thebear705/Youtube-Cleaner/README.md

 ### Chrome Webstore

 This is the easiest method and the extension will be automacially updated by your browser.
-The link will be posted once the extension is approved.
+[Download Here](https://chrome.google.com/webstore/detail/fhpkeombkkhakhefjjfjoiphkcdmbljj)

 ### Manual Installation